 Moses Baker: From Barber to Preacher

 In earlier years, Winn had been a sea captain who had made frequent calls at American ports.
 Susannah had met Winn whom her mother had served as a washer woman in New York.
-Winn expressed deep satisfaction when Susannah Baker filled an order of gowns for him when she lived in Kingston.
+Now in Jamaica, Winn expressed deep satisfaction when Susannah Baker, who lived in Kingston, filled an order of gowns for him.

 When Winn became aware of Baker’s illness, he paid for Baker’s medical help that resulted in considerable improvement to Baker’s health.
 However, Winn was unable to donate the plot of land that Baker desired because Winn planned to sell the entire estate and relocate to St James.
 Meanwhile, Winn acquired some of the enslaved persons who were associated with Liele’s church.
-These Christians were deeply concerned that, after relocation from Kingston, they would be deprived of the opportunity to enjoy church membership.
-In response to this, Winn invited the Bakers to join him at his property in St James.
-There, Winn would hire Mr Baker “to instruct his negroes [on his estate] in the principles of the Christian religion.”
+These Christians were deeply concerned that, after relocation from Kingston to Winn’s freshly acquired estate, they would be deprived of the opportunity to enjoy membership in Liele’s church.
+In response to this, Winn invited the Bakers to join him at his property in St James, where Winn would hire Mr. Baker “to instruct his negroes [on his estate] in the principles of the Christian religion.”
 He would also provide land for the Baker’s use and Mrs. Baker could work as a seamstress for the enslaved people on his plantation.

 Starting in 1788, the Bakers took up residence on the estate in Hampstead that was registered as Stretch and Sell, and was sometimes referred as Stretch and Set.
 It was near Adelphi in the parish of St. James and there, Baker formed the first Baptist church in western Jamaica at Crooked Spring.
 At a later stage, the church became known as Salters Hill Baptist Church.